 A true crime writer walks a tightrope.
 Brutal crimes may be sensational, but most of all they are traumatic.
 The writer must balance facts of the crime about the perpetrator, the witnesses, law enforcement, the judicial, and the survivors.
 It is not easy to research this material and to sort through events to try to […]

 A father, his daughter, and a brave young girl thwarted criminals whose escalating hidden demons led them to bolder and more risky acts of violence in Margery Metzger’s Debut True Crime.
-About The Book On January 7, 1994, residents of Berkshire Hills woke up to a typical snowy winter day in the majestic woods of […]
+On January 7, 1994, residents of Berkshire Hills woke up to a typical snowy winter day in the majestic woods of Western Massachusetts.
+The […]